-Connecticut General Statutes to obtain a certificate of personal watercraft operation may complete a combined basic boating and safe personal watercraft handling course which has been approved by the commissioner.
-Such combined course shall contain all topic areas designated in section 15-140f-1 of the Regulations of Connecticut State Agencies and in subdivisions (1), (2) and (3) of subsection (a) of this section.
-Any person who successfully completes the combined basic boating and safe personal watercraft handling course shall also pass a proctored, closed-book examination given at the conclusion of the course.
+Connecticut General Statutes to obtain a certificate of personal watercraft operation may complete a combined basic boating and safe personal watercraft handling course which has been approved by the Commissioner.
+Such combined course shall contain all topic areas designated in subdivisions (1), (2) and (3) of subsection (a) of this section and subsection (a) of Section 15-140f-1 of the Regulations of Connecticut State Agencies.
+Any person who successfully completes the combined basic boating and safe personal watercraft handling course shall also pass a proctored closed book examination given at the conclusion of the course.
 Such examination shall consist of not less than fifty questions covering all required topic areas.
 The minimum score to pass such examination shall be eighty percent correct answers; or (2) upon application, any person may take an equivalency examination which tests their knowledge of safe personal watercraft handling.
-Such equivalency examination shall be administered by the commissioner and may be taken only once.
-The examination shall be taken in person at a place and time designated by the commissioner.
-The examination shall be a closed-book examination with no fewer than fifty questions prepared by the commissioner.
+Such equivalency examination shall be administered by the Commissioner and may be taken only once.
+The examination shall be taken in person at a place and time designated by the Commissioner.
+The examination shall be a closed book examination with no fewer than fifty questions prepared by the Commissioner.
 The minimum score to pass such examination shall be eighty percent correct answers.
 Any person who passes such examination shall be qualified to receive a certificate of personal watercraft operation.
-Any person who fails to pass such examination shall be required to successfully complete a personal watercraft course as identified in subsections (a) and (b) of this section or in subdivision (1) of this subsection as a prerequisite to receiving a certificate of personal watercraft operation.
+Any person who fails to pass such examination shall be required to successfully complete a personal watercraft course as identified in subsections (a) and (b) of this section or in subdivision (1) of subsection (c) of this section as a prerequisite to receiving a certificate of personal watercraft operation.

-(Adopted effective March 9, 2004; Amended July 8, 2011; Amended December 22, 2016)
+(Adopted effective March 9, 2004; Amended July 8, 2011)